gunnarmon/gunnarmon/README.md

 Beyond painting, I draw with a lot of inspiration from typography, architecture, photography and music.
 Exploring themes like  simplicity, clarity, and balance.
 Each of these creative pursuits feeds into my work, I hope to enrich my approach to crafting meaningful and impactful digital and non-digital experiences.

 ## Connect with Me:
-Please feel free to contact me.
 Feel free to check out my work and give me feedback.
 I'll appreciate it!

 📈 github stats